Small Camper Remodel Tips, Ideas, & Makeover Cost

 6. Buy New RV Furniture

-We replaced the RV couch with a conventional sleeper sofa and secured it to the wall to ensure it did not slide.
-We installed it before the flooring, so the flooring extends to the edge of it rather than under it.
+We replaced the RV couch with a conventional sleeper sofa and secured it to the wall to prevent it from sliding.
+We installed it before the flooring, so the flooring extends to the edge rather than under it.
 This is because we don’t intend to change it any time soon.

 BEFORE: